LadySith/sithe-website/content/home/about.md

 # Biography

-Sithe Ncube co-founded a maker community and a game development community in her home country, Zambia.
-She is also a Computer Science and Mathematics student at Nelson Mandela University in Port Elizabeth, South Africa.
-She is currently the Sub-Saharan Africa Regional Organiser for the Global Game Jam and is working on getting more African locations to be a part of the worlds largest game development event.
-She is also an assistant program manager for the interactive arts and playful media festival, A MAZE. / Berlin and program manager for the associated festival A MAZE. / Johannesburg.
+Sithe Ncube is a programmer, community manager, STEAM activist and curious soul from Zambia.
+She is currently a Computer Science and Mathematics student at Nelson Mandela University in Port Elizabeth, South Africa working towards completing a BSc Honours in Computer Science and Information Systems in 2020.
+She is currently the Sub-Saharan Africa Regional Organiser for the Global Game Jam and enjoys getting more African locations to be a part of the worlds largest game development event.